JyotiTidke26/E-Commerce-Shipments-Prediction-Project-using-ML-/README.md

-# Project: Predicting On-Time Delivery for E-Commerce Shipments Using Machine Learning
+# Project: E-Commerce Shipments Delivery Prediction

 This project focuses on predicting whether product deliveries for an international electronics retailer will arrive **on time or be delayed**, using historical order data.
 The solution leverages machine learning algorithms such as **Logistic Regression, Random Forest, XGBoost, and LightGBM** for classification.